MERIT SYSTEMS PROTECTION BOARD APPEALS

-Peter Broida, a Board practitioner since its inception, writes the standard treatise on MSPB law and practice, a 5,000 page, two-volume Guide to Merit Systems Protection Board Law and Practice.
+Peter Broida, a Board practitioner since its inception, writes the standard treatise on MSPB law and practice, a 5,000 page, three-volume Guide to Merit Systems Protection Board Law and Practice.
 He provides training or lectures on MSPB law to other lawyers, union representatives, and agency personnel specialists.

 EQUAL EMPLOYMENT OPPORTUNITY

 The EEO process is procedurally complex, and the process depends upon the type of case that is placed into the system.
 EEO cases usually start with counseling (intake), are then often referred to mediation, which if successful results in settlement and, if not, a written complaint, investigation and, depending on the nature of the case, a final agency decision, or a hearing before an EEOC administrative judge, or, for cases that could have been initiated with the MSPB, a hearing before an MSPB administrative judge.
 An appeal is available to the Office of Federal Operations of EEOC.
 We offer representation at every stage, with emphasis on the hearing process, which includes discovery, potential mediation, use of summary judgment, hearing, further appeal, and consideration of settlement and negotiation of settlements at each stage.